mmatosdata/Capstone_Music/README.md

 **REFERENCES**

-The following material was used a reference:
+The following material was used as reference:

 * [EDX course material](https://rafalab.github.io/dsbook/)